Enabling Fast and Accurate Neutral Atom Readout through Image Denoising: Abstract

 \section{Abstract}

-Neutral atom quantum computers hold promise for scaling up to hundreds of thousands of qubits, but their progress is constrained by slow qubit readout.
-Measuring qubits currently takes milliseconds—much longer than the underlying quantum gate operations—making readout the primary bottleneck in deploying quantum error correction.
+Neutral atom quantum computers hold promise for scaling up to hundreds of thousands or more qubits, but their progress is constrained by slow qubit readout.
+Parallel measurement of qubit arrays currently takes milliseconds,—much longer than the underlying quantum gate operations—making readout the primary bottleneck in deploying quantum error correction.
 Because each round of QEC depends on measurement, long readout times increase cycle duration and slow down program execution.